What Is Mirto? A Guide To Sardinia’s Favorite Liquor

 What Is The Mirto Fruit And Where Is It Found?

 Myrtle is a common Mediterranean bush, found especially in Sardinia.
 The plant, despite being quite resistant once it sets its roots, requires specific terrain to flourish.
-The berries can usually be harvested twice a year, thanks to the myrtle’s double blooming cycle.
+The berries are harvested twice a year, thanks to the myrtle’s double blooming cycle.

-Like every traditional dish from any part of the world, the mirto liquor has a general recipe – let’s say the guidelines and basics are commonly accepted – but every town and family make their own version (and claims it’s the best of all!).
+Like every traditional dish from any part of the world, the mirto liquor has a general recipe.
+Let’s say the guidelines and basics are commonly accepted.
+However, every town and family make their own version (and claims it’s the best of all!).

-You shouldn’t squeeze the berries and need to leave some space (about 3 cm) between the berries and the container’s edge.
+Don’t squeeze the berries and leave some space (about 3 cm) between the berries and the container’s edge.
 Now you need to let the berries and alcohol macerate for about 40 to 50 days.

 Once this time has passed, filter the mixture and put the liquid in smaller bottles.
 You can filter it once or twice, depending on how pure you want it to be.
 Then make a syrup with water and sugar and mix it with the liquor.
 Leave it to rest for another two weeks.